sezdevx/learn/emacs/readme.md

 * To run a command
 ```
-M-x: type the command name
+Meta-x: type the command name
 ```

 * Managing buffer